dariotrinchero/recipes/Dessert/Filippos' Chocolate Brownies.md

 # Notes

 - Unlike most other recipes, there is notably **no oil** in this recipe, yet the brownies turn out lovely and fudgey.
 I think this is because of the ground almonds, most of all.
+That said, they are not terribly structurally sound, for the selfsame reason.